Legal · Plain English · Applies to all Red Flagg™ services

 Intellectual property

-We grant you a non-exclusive, non-transferable, revocable licence to use the reports and deliverables we produce for you internally within your organisation for the purpose they were produced.
+We grant you a non-exclusive, non-transferable, revocable licence to use the reports and deliverables we produce for you for the purpose they were produced.
+This licence includes the right to share reports with your board, directors, auditors, legal advisors, insurers, and regulatory bodies without requiring our written consent, provided such sharing is for the purpose for which the report was produced.

 You may not:

-- publish our reports externally without our written consent (a summary or extract with attribution is usually fine — ask us);
+• publish our reports on public-facing websites, social media, or in external communications without our written consent (a summary or extract with attribution is usually fine — ask us);

 Any feedback or suggestions you provide are given freely; we may use them without obligation.

-We own our stuff (the name, logos, reports).
-You can use our reports for your own team.
-If you want to share them externally or use our name in your marketing, just ask — we usually say yes.
+We own our stuff.
+You can use our reports internally and share them with your board, lawyers, auditors, and insurers without asking — that’s what they’re for.
+If you want to put them on your website or use our name in marketing, just ask — we usually say yes.

 Warranties and disclaimers